 In addition, within the annual financial report, Enel represents financial and non-financial data and information in an integrated manner, highlighting the strong correlation of accounting results with the achievement of the United Nations sustainable development goals ("SDGs").
-Enel has therefore expanded its internal control system on corporate reporting to include the management of non-financial risks, having mapped out to this purpose new processes for defining and consolidating the main non-financial KPIs (concerning the 7, 9, 11 and 13 SDG targets, which relate to decarbonization, electrification, enabling infrastructures, ecosystems and platforms, in line with the Group's energy transition objectives).
+Enel has therefore expanded its internal control system on corporate reporting to include the management of nonfinancial risks, having mapped out to this purpose new processes for defining and consolidating the main non-financial KPIs (concerning the 7, 9, 11 and 13 SDG targets, which relate to decarbonization, electrification, enabling infrastructures, ecosystems and platforms, in line with the Group's energy transition objectives).
+During 2021 and 2022, the number of non-financial KPIs integrated into the internal control system on corporate reporting was further increased.